mortiz-code/check_domain/README.md

 ## Use Case Description

-When you need analyze a domain to check protocols like SPF, DKIM, DMARC and BIMI or registers A, AAAA.
-You need to do different queries.
-This app help you to do it with an unique line.
+When you want to analyze a domain to check protocols like SPF, DKIM, DMARC, and BIMI or registers A, AAAA you need to do different queries.
+This app helps you to do it with only one line.

 ## Installation